AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 As of June 2024, workspaces cannot connect to each other.
 This functionality, however, is planned for a future release.

-## Are there are any soft or hard limits on the number of workspaces allowed in one organization?
+## Are there any soft or hard limits on the number of workspaces allowed in one organization?

 You can have up to 1,000 workspaces in your organization's Workfront instance.
 For more information about limits, see [Adobe Workfront Planning overview](/help/quicksilver/planning/general/planning-overview.md).

 ## Can current objects in the Workfront system be available in Planning, or does this have to be manually built?

-You can create connections between a Planning record types and Workfront portfolios, programs, projects, groups, and companies.
+You can create connections between a Planning record type and Workfront portfolios, programs, projects, groups, and companies.

 Once you establish a connection, for example with Workfront projects, you can connect records in Planning with Workfront projects.